LucasFrecia/angular-8-pwa-weather-center/README.md

 ### Why PWA?

 The PWA experience really changes how the user interacts with our application.
 It not only allows him to access and view a weba pp as if it where a native app, but also increases speed by an order of magnitude and even allows for browsing without a connection with cached data.
 I decided to add this since I think it will be an important player n the market the years to come.

+## TODO

+* Logo and name images for header
+* Tests
+* weather ticker
+* fix console error
+* prettify alignemnt in forecast table and cards